jerbid/MoodyCity/README.txt

 --------------------------------------------------

-How to add a new level in build:
+How to add a new level in the project:
 	1. Create a new 3D scene and import/create map model
 	2. Add Player.tscn from res://player_car/scenes/ (This handles the car, UI, and gameplay all-in-one)
 	3. Add 20 or more coolant.tscn from res://objects/ (coolant count will be dynamic in the future)
 	4. [IMPORTANT] Save scene in the res://maps/ folder
 	5. You're done!
 The main menu will detect the new level in the /maps folder and add it to the level screen.
+	Note: The name in the levels screen will be determined based on the file name. ".tscn" will be removed, but the rest will remain.

 	Dynamic level loading is currently only supported when done inside the project in the editor.
 External level loading is planned for the future.